Help with two-factor authentication

 - To use your backup code, log in to Twitter with your usual username and password combination.
-When you see that a login verification request has been sent, click the link to enter your backup code.
+When you see that a two-factor authentication request has been sent, click the link to enter your backup code.
 Enter the backup code you've generated to log into the site.

 Note: You can generate up to five active backup codes at any given time.
 Be sure to use the codes in the order in which you generated them; using a code out of order will invalidate all previously generated codes.

 I’m a Verizon customer and I can’t log in to my account